gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 ### Event Timers

-Event Timers create events.
-For example, blink an LED every second, or read data from a sensor every 10 seconds.
-This is also known as [event-driven programming](https://en.wikipedia.org/wiki/Event-driven_programming), or more specifically, [Time-triggered architecture](https://en.wikipedia.org/wiki/Time-triggered_architecture).
+Event Timers generate events which are bound to handler functions which implement desired actions.
+For example, blink an LED every second, or read a sensor every 10 seconds.
+[Event-driven programming](https://en.wikipedia.org/wiki/Event-driven_programming) helps to simplify application design.

-Timers generate events, and these events are bound to handler functions.
-Event-driven programming helps to simplify application design.
-For example, every 10 seconds, read the temperate sensor, every 20 seconds, check the network connection, every second blink an LED, every 100 milliseconds read the state of a button.

 ![](resources/timer-events.png)

-Event timers are used throughout these labs, and in lots of projects, so there is a generalized model to simplify working with timers.
+The labs use event timers extensively, so there is a generalized model to simplify working with timers.
 There are two types of timers, **periodic timers**, and **one-shot timers**.

 #### Periodic Timers

 In **main.c** there is a variable named **measureSensorTimer** of type **Timer**.

-This event timer is initialized with a period of 10 seconds **{ 10, 0 }**, when the timer triggers, the handler function **MeasureSensorHandler** is called.
+This event timer is initialized with a period of 10 seconds **{ 10, 0 }**.
+When the event timer triggers, the handler function **MeasureSensorHandler** is called to implement the action.

 > There are two values used to initialize the **.period** variable.
 The first is the number of seconds, followed by the number of nanoseconds.
 If you wanted the timer to trigger events every half a second (500 milliseconds), you would set the .period to be { 0, 500000000 }.